NordicMuseum/DiMu-API-documentation/retrieving-media.md

 http://dms01.dimu.org/image/032wXVwUz7v2?dimension=250x250

 The identifier key should be followed by a `dimension`parameter.
 Possible values for dimension are:
-- max (full resolution, up to 4000px for the newest pictures
+- max (full resolution, up to 4000 px for the newest pictures)
 - 1200x1200
 - 800x800
 - 600x600